georkara/Chargym-Charging-Station/README.md

 ```

-Refer to [requirements.txt](requirements.txt) for a list of Python library dependencies.
+[__No need to install requirements__]Refer to [requirements.txt](requirements.txt) for a list of Python library dependencies.
 You may install the required libraries by executing the following command:
  ```console
  pip install -r requirements.txt
  ```